pearls-lab/infini-thor/README.md

 AI2THOR uses Unity3D to render scenes, which requires a graphical environment.
 Since most GPU servers and containers run headlessly, X server must be manually started to simulate a display.
-Use the script below to start a virtual X server (e.g., with Xvfb) on display :0:
+Use the script below to start a virtual X server on display 0:
 ```
 # use tmux or run in background
-conda activate ai2thor_env
 python env_utils/startx.py 0
 ```